88-degrees/Book-of-Changes/appendix02s1.md

 303:XXVIII Khăng-žze says on the Great Symbolism:--'The waters of a marsh moisten and nourish the trees.
 When here it is said that they destroy and extinguish the trees, their action is very extraordinary.'
 This explanation is very far-fetched; and so is what the same scholar says on the application of it.
 I need not give it here, nor have I found, or myself made out, any other more easy and natural.

 Paragraph 2.
-'Such an association is extraordinary:'--the characters also imply, perhaps, that it is successful.
+'Such an association is extraordinary:' -- the characters also imply, perhaps, that it is successful.

 Paragraph 3.
 The beam being broken, any attempt to sustain it will have no effect in supporting the roof.

 Paragraph 5.
 The shoots produced in line 2 will grow into a new and vigorous tree.
 The flowers here will soon decay, and the withered trunk continue the same.
 For what will a young man marry an old woman?
-There will be no children;--it can only be from some mercenary object.
+There will be no children; -- it can only be from some mercenary object.

 304:XXIX The application of the Great Symbolism is here more perplexing even than usual.
 What is said of the superior man is good, but there is no reference in it to the subject of danger.